IcoverLLC/superset/UPDATING.md

 This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.

+## Fork-Specific Guide

+For this repository's `prod` fork, see `docs/internal/prod-customizations.md`.
+It tracks the current fork-only changes relative to `origin/6.0.0` and is the main checklist to review before upgrading this fork to a newer Superset version.

 ## 6.0.0
 - [33055](https://github.com/apache/superset/pull/33055): Upgrades Flask-AppBuilder to 5.0.0.
 The AUTH_OID authentication type has been deprecated and is no longer available as an option in Flask-AppBuilder.
 OpenID (OID) is considered a deprecated authentication protocol - if you are using AUTH_OID, you will need to migrate to an alternative authentication method such as OAuth, LDAP, or database authentication before upgrading.
 - [34871](https://github.com/apache/superset/pull/34871): Fixed Jest test hanging issue from Ant Design v5 upgrade.
 MessageChannel is now mocked in test environment to prevent rc-overflow from causing Jest to hang.
 Test environment only - no production impact.